 To expand your pool of prospects, consider offering a variety of virtual assistant services.
-Depending on your skill set, you could offer word processing, data entry, press release writing, desktop publishing, proofreading, or even marketing tasks like social media management.
-(Check out this comprehensive list of VA services you could offer!)
+Depending on your skillset, you could offer word processing, data entry, press release writing, desktop publishing, proofreading, or even marketing tasks like social media management.
+(Check out this of VA services you could offer!)

 There are several sources of prospective clients to consider:

 Your network includes family, friends, existing clients, and past or current coworkers and employers.
 It also includes their networks – for instance, you could ask your friends if they can put you in touch with anyone who might need a virtual assistant or transcriptionist.